How it works

 Social Security Benefits

-- Delayed retirement credits (8% per year up to age 70)
+- Delayed-retirement credits (8% per year for each year you wait past Full Retirement Age, up to age 70)

-- Spousal benefits (up to 50% of higher earner's PIA)
+- Spousal benefits (a lower-earning spouse can receive up to 50% of the higher earner's benefit)

 Compare how different claiming ages (62, 67, or 70) affect your estimated lifetime benefits.